10.3 Effects of Earth’s Rotation: Apparent Forces

 The term on the left is the acceleration in the absolute inertial reference frame.
 The first term on the right is the acceleration in the Earth reference frame.
-The next terms are the apparent accelerations.
-The first one is the Coriolis acceleration and the second one is the centrifugal acceleration.
+The remaining terms are the apparent accelerations.
+The first one is the Coriolis acceleration and the second one is the centripetal acceleration.

-We can now substitute the real accelerations in Equation [10.9] for to get:
+We can now combine Equation [10.13] with the version of Equation [10.9] that is averaged to get:

-The centrifugal force pulls away from the Earth's axis of rotation and is the same type of force that you feel when you are in a car going around a sharp curve.
-Over its long history, all the material that makes up the Earth has adjusted to the real gravitational force, , which is directed to Earth’s center, and the apparent centrifugal force that goes directly outward from Earth’s rotation axis (see figure below).
+The centrifugal force is directed away from the Earth's axis of rotation and is the same type of force that you feel when you are in a car going around a sharp curve.
+Over its long history, all the material that makes up the Earth has adjusted to the real gravitational force, , which is directed to Earth’s center, and the apparent centrifugal force that is directed away from Earth’s rotation axis (see figure below).

-Gravity we feel Is the sum of gravity pointed toward Earth’s center and the outward centrifugal force.
+The gravity we feel is the sum of gravity pointed toward Earth’s center and the outward centrifugal force.
 The effect is greatly exaggerated to show the vectors.
 The gravity we feel, , is perpendicular to Earth's flat surfaces at rest (i.e., oceans).

 Credit: W. Brune